erfanzar/EasyDeL/README.md

 ## Key Components

-### GenerationPipeline
+### vInference

-The `GenerationPipeline` class provides a streamlined interface for text generation using pre-trained language models within the JAX framework.
+The `vInference` class provides a streamlined interface for text generation using pre-trained language models within JAX.

 ```python
 import easydel as ed